maximelafarie/maximelafarie/README.md

-Where do programmers like to hangout?
-The Foo Bar. 🤡
+What did the router say to the doctor?
+It hurts when IP. 🤡